paulinaJaworska/how-to-store/readme.md

-# No longer then

-No longer then helps us to not waste food by gathering information about how long fruits and vegetables can be stored.
-Because there is not much information found about that on the Internet, the community can add comments with their observations.

-Additionally, registered users can store on their accounts they own food with the starting date, and will receive notifications when the food is close to expiry.
+# How to store foods?

+'How to store' gathers information, scattered all around the Internet, about how fruits and vegetables should be stored to be fresh longer.

+Application offers functionalities like displaying food items and searching through them.
+Additionally, registered users can store can add comments.
+Admin panel lets to manage users and accept or decline their comments.

 ## Installation